 What does registered at the second level mean?

-- anyname.nz - anyname is registered at the second level
+- anyname.nz - anyname is registered at the second level.

 - anyname.co.nz - anyname is registered at the third level.

-To change your preference:
+Follow these steps to change your preference:

 3. Select one of the following preferences:

-Don’t forget to click confirm.
+Don’t forget to click submit.